Semtomer/GAD2005-Midterm/README.md

 # GAD2005-Midterm
 This repository is the midterm project of the GAD2005 Game Development Practices course I took in the Digital Game Design department at Bahcesehir University.
+(3rd grade 2nd semester)

 Contributors to the project:
 https://github.com\semtomer - Tolga YILMAZ